Step 3 of 3 of setting up private name servers,

 - Click on the Websites & Domains tab.

-- Next to the domain, click the Manage link.
+- Next to the domain, click the Manage link if applicable:

-Here you can edit the existing NS records or add a new NS record if needed.
+Here you can edit the existing NS records by selecting the host entry, or add a new NS record if needed:

 Updating A Records